statelyai/xstate/docs/guides/events.md

 ## SCXML

-Events in SCXML contain information relevant to the source of the event, and have a different schema than event objects in XState.
+Events in SCXML contain information relevant to the source of the event and have a different schema than event objects in XState.
 Internally, event objects are converted to SCXML events for compatibility.

 SCXML events include: